BranZero/ConsoleBackupSystem/README.md

 backup [-options] <destinationDirectory> [priorBackupDirectories...]
 ```
 #### Options
-- -n: Check for prior backups in `destinationDirectory`.
+- -n: Use the list of args for prior backups.
-- -c: Check for prior backups in the same folder.
+- -c: Check for prior backups in the `destinationDirectory`.

 ## Requirements
 - .NET 8.0 Runtime